Rafael Devers Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The 9.0 strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in the league.
+- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees' 3.62 team ERA ranks fourth across all league pitching staffs.
+- The Yankees' 3.58 team ERA ranks third across all MLB pitching staffs.

-- Yankees pitchers combine to rank 18th in baseball in home runs given up (74 total, 1.1 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs allowed (75 total, 1.1 per game).

-- German gets the start for the Yankees, his 12th of the season.
-He is 3-3 with a 3.69 ERA and 59 strikeouts through 61 2/3 innings pitched.
+- Schmidt gets the start for the Yankees, his 14th of the season.
+He is 2-6 with a 4.96 ERA and 66 strikeouts through 61 2/3 innings pitched.

-- In his most recent time out on Sunday against the Los Angeles Dodgers, the righty threw 6 2/3 innings, allowing one earned run while surrendering four hits.
+- In his most recent outing on Tuesday against the Chicago White Sox, the righty threw six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.